 What are poly-l-lactic acid (PLLA) fillers?

-This synthetic filler is made using a biodegradable substance that is biocompatible (it‘s safe to use in the body).
+This synthetic filler is made using a biocompatible, biodegradable substance (it’s safe to use in the body).
 PLLA was commonly used in medical devices before the FDA approved its use as an anti-wrinkle treatment.
 PLLA is usually injected deeper than other fillers and works by stimulating collagen production.
 Sculptra® Aesthetic is the most commonly used PLLA filler in the United States.

 How long do poly-l-lactic acid (PLLA) fillers last?